salbahra/cordova-plugin-networkinterface/README.md

 ## PhoneGap Build

-To include the StatusBar plugin in your PhoneGap Build application, add this to your config.xml:
+To include the Network Interface plugin in your PhoneGap Build application, add this to your config.xml:

     <gap:plugin name="com.albahra.plugin.networkinterface" />